Simple Exercises to Make You Limber

 conditions.
 But some exercises may overstress the joints.
 Here are some basic things

-exercises are the only kind you are able to do, do them at least 3 times a week,
+If stretching is the only kind of exercise you're able to do, stretch at least 3 times

 Always warm up before stretching exercises.
-(You can do them after endurance
+You can do them after endurance or strength

 You can do the following stretches while sitting at your desk or standing in your